Published: Jan 30 2019

 GetMyBoat: Yes, we have our own app!
 If you want to get out on the water but do not own a boat yourself, our app gives you the ability to find and rent kayaks, catamarans, 150-foot yachts, and anything in between.
 We have boat listings all over the globe, so it is handy anywhere you go.
 Available for Apple and Android devices.
 Free.

 Navionics: Navionics has been making electronic charts for GPS devices since the start of the technology’s existence.
 Their app is stocked with highly interactive charts, along with route planning tools that can be easily shared on social media.
 When purchasing the app, make sure you buy the correct one — Navionics releases the app by region.
 Available for Apple and Android devices.
-Price depends on location.
+The price depends on the location.

 Boat Essentials - USCG Safety Gear: Worried that you are forgetting some important Coast Guard safety requirement?
-This app gives you a checklist of every safety item that you must have on board, so that you know you are ready to go out on the water.
+This app gives you a checklist of every safety item that you must have so that you know you are ready to go out on the water.
 Available for Apple devices only.
 Free.

 The Practical Encyclopedia of Boating: This app is exactly what its name says it is — an encyclopedic guide to the essentials of boating that you can hold in your hand.
 From weather patterns to knots to navigation, it covers all areas of boating.
 This is a great all-around guide, though it does have a price tag.
 Available for Apple and Android devices. $18.99

 Nautical Flags and FlagBag: Both of these apps cover the uses and meanings of nautical signal flags.
-If you want to learn semaphore (a alphabet signaling system that is based on flags and hand gestures), either of these apps will give you the knowledge you need to immerse yourself in the flag language of the sea.
-Nautical Flags available for Apple devices, FlagBag available for Android devices.
+If you want to learn semaphore (an alphabet signaling system that is based on flags and hand gestures), either of these apps will give you the knowledge you need to immerse yourself in the flag language of the sea.
+Nautical Flags are available for Apple devices, FlagBag available for Android devices.
 Free.

 Animated Knots by Grog: There are plenty of references for how to tie knots, but sometimes the written or illustrated diagrams can be difficult to follow.
 Animated Knots by Grog makes it much easier by animating the tying of each knot so that you can clearly see where each loop and weave goes.
-Its large dictionary makes it useful for beginning and experienced boaters alike.
+Its large dictionary makes it useful for beginners and experienced boaters alike.
 Available for Apple and Android devices. $4.99.

 NOAA Buoy and Tide Data: This handy app allows you to see the data from the NOAA buoys scattered all around the waterways of the US.
 It also provides tidal predictions — basic and very useful information.
 Available for Apple and Android devices.
 Free.